 Europe has much to offer, with an abundance of countries each with their own beautifully rich history and amazing cultures.
 Countries in Europe are close to each other and offer distinctly different characters which makes travelling to each one a truly unique and different experience.
-One of the best regions to travel to while you are on vacation is Eastern Europe.
-This region offers beautiful vistas, fascinating culture and if you are on a budget, it is the region to be.
+One of the best holiday destinations in Europe to while you are on vacation is Eastern Europe.
+This region offers beautiful vistas and fascinating culture, and if you are on a budget, it is the region to be.

 Here we will be discussing some tips on where to go and what to do when planning out your Eastern European escape!
 Make sure to do your own extensive research, because this blog merely covers the tip of the iceberg!